mrunalpendem123/Think/README.md

 - ❌ No query logging
 - ❌ No conversation tracking
 - ❌ No user profiling
-- ❌ No analytics or telemetry
+- ❌ No analytics or telemetry (Vercel Analytics disabled by default)
-- ❌ No cookies (except authentication if enabled)
+- ❌ No server-side databases
 - ❌ No third-party trackers
+- ❌ No authentication servers (Web3 wallet only, optional)

 ---